-In today’s competitive world a solid salon mission statement is essential if a salon is to be successful.
+In today's competitive world a solid salon mission statement and salon strategy is essential if a salon is to be successful.

 It shows potential clients what your salon is all about and what your values are.

-Good articulation of your statement and saying the right things to attract clients and partners to your brand is essential.
+Good clear writing of your statement and saying the right things to attract clients and partners to your brand is essential.

 At the very least your mission statement should seek to define your business in three ways.

 Firstly, you need to define what it is you intend to deliver to your customers.